SimCmngs/ITSupport-TrainingSimualtion/README.md

 - Prolonged **Resolution times**
 - Missed **Service Level Agreement** (SLA) **targets**

-> These metrics were the result of the **1st Line Support team** coming from external training programs, that were putting a <ins>focus on theory rather than hands-on expeirence</ins>.
+> These metrics were the result of the **1st Line Support team** coming from external training programs, putting a <ins>focus on theory rather than hands-on expeirence</ins>.
 >
-> This lack of hands-on experience left trainees <ins>unable to troubleshoot</ins> and resolve a wide range of cusomter's issues, which negatively affected our service desk's operational and support quality.
+> This lack of hands-on experience left trainees <ins>unable to troubleshoot and resolve</ins> a wide range of cusomter's issues, which negatively affected our service desk's operational and support quality.

 ---